emaglio/trailblazer.github.io/guides/trailblazer/2.0/03-trailblazer-basics.md

 ## CRUD for Post

-We are back to chapter 02 of any rails tutorial where the CRUD procedure is illustrated, well, `routes` and `controllers` are excatly the same as any other rails application but obviously what we call, in particular, in the 'controllers' are different.
+We are back to chapter 02 of any rails tutorial where the CRUD procedure is illustrated, well, `routes` and `controllers` are exactly the same as any other rails application but obviously what we call, in particular, in the `controllers` is different.

 Here an example of what `BlogPostController` looks like with TRB: